felipezarco/request-check/README.md

   },
   {
     field: 'name',
-    message: 'The field name is required!'
+    message: 'The field is required!'
   }
 ]
 ```